I’m going to make a bold statement -- one that I believe to be accurate. Our military would not run without volunteers. Period.

 If you’re not sure you agree I would like to you make your way to your nearest installation.
 Visit the hospital, those greeters -- volunteers.
 The people behind the pharmacy counter at the refill pharmacy -- volunteer.
 The man who taught your Army Community Services class -- yes, a volunteer.
 The woman who leads your Family Readiness Group -- also a volunteer.

-According to the Blue Star Families’ Military Family Lifestyle Survey 2010 (3,634military families surveyed), 68 percent of respondents had volunteered in the last year.
-A direct comparison with civilian volunteers isn’t possible given the difference in definitions and populations, but the Corporation for National and Community Service indicated that in 2009 the national volunteer rate was just under 27 percent.
+According to the Blue Star Families’ Military Family Lifestyle Survey 2010 (3,634 military families surveyed), 68% of respondents had volunteered in the last year.
+A direct comparison with civilian volunteers isn’t possible given the difference in definitions and populations, but the Corporation for National and Community Service indicated that the national volunteer rate was just under 27%.
 The majority of military-affiliated volunteers carve out less than ten hours a month in any one category of donated time (to military non-profits or church, for example).
-However, 9 percent of the respondents who declared hours put in more than thirty hours per month—equivalent to a part-time job.
+However, 9% of the respondents who declared hours put in more than thirty hours per month -- equivalent to a part-time job.

 Folks, that’s some serious free people power (which translates to money saved) for our military.
 The question is – why do we do it?
 With so many people volunteering in so many ways, the individual reasons for volunteering are infinite.